Love Beyond Valentine’s Day

 Bringing It Home

-Beyond Valentine’s weekend, let’s choose to celebrate all forms of love: the love we share with friends and partners, the love we give ourselves through healthy boundaries and self-care, and the love Jesus showed that transforms everything.
-True love isn’t just a feeling—it’s a choice.
-It’s an action.
-And when it’s rooted in faith and purpose, love has the power to change everything.
+Beyond Valentine’s Day, let’s celebrate all forms of love: the love we share with friends and partners, the love we give ourselves through healthy boundaries and self-care, and the love Jesus showed that transforms everything.
+Love becomes confusing only when fear keeps us from showing up consistently.
+You don’t have to be perfect—just do your best, love with intentionality, and let God work through it.
+When love is a choice and an action, rooted in faith and purpose, it can change hearts, strengthen relationships, and turn ordinary moments into opportunities to reflect God’s transforming love.

 Leave a comment